mahaliahr/research-notes/src/site/notes/published/spaces-for-learning-in-the-future.md

 dg-publish: true
 permalink: /published/spaces-for-learning-in-the-future/
 noteIcon: ''
-title: >-
-  something about the intangible space of future learning… not sure what this is yet
 visibility: public
 description: >-
   something about the intangible space of future learning… not sure what this is